-Priority 2 group referrals are typically developed with the involvement of UNHCR, Refugee Coordinators, NGOs, PRM program officers, or other State Department officials.
+Priority 2 group referrals are typically developed with the involvement of UNHCR, Refugee Coordinators, NGOs, PRM program officers, and other State Department officials.
 PRM plays the coordinating role for all group referrals to the USRAP.
-There is no minimum or maximum number of applicants required for a group referral.

 There are two distinct models of Priority 2 access to the program: open access and predefined group access, normally upon the recommendation of UNHCR.
 Under both models, Priority 2 designations are made based on shared characteristics that define the group.
 In general, the possession of these characteristics is the reason the group has been persecuted in the past or faces persecution in the future.